an1ndra/Obsidian/Engineering Wiki d1ba3d8421c842dbbc9726c976a587c8/Linux Commands.md

 # Useful Linux Commands
-Install AppImage To install AppImage
+Install AppImage To install AppImage need to change permission allow executiong file as program no to `` chmod +x myapplication.AppImage
-``
-chmod +x myapplication.AppImage
 ``